 OBJ File Format - All You Need To Know About

-The OBJ Format is an eminent file format for both 3D Graphics & 3D Printing.
+The OBJ file format is an eminent file format for both 3D Graphics & 3D Printing.
 Whether it is 3D printing in multicolor or non-animated 3D models, it is highly preferred for both.

 Created by Wavefront Technologies, this format can define and store geometrical objects.
 Using this, the forward and backward transmission of geometric data is also possible with the help of OBJ Files.